 By Angela Johnson (BHSc Nut Med.)

-*Aim limit intake of free and added sugars to 6 teaspoons (25g) per day, as recommended by the World Health Organization.
+*Aim to limit intake of free and added sugars to 6 teaspoons (25g) per day, as the World Health Organization recommends.
 This equates to around 5% of total daily energy intake.